-Each year Women for UMass Amherst will make awards to campus projects and programs vetted by the WFUM Steering Committee with input by donors, to the Women for UMass Amherst Fund.
-In the fall of 2014, the six campus projects below were chosen to receive a portion of the $32,000 available.
-An additional $5,000 was contributed to the Women for UMass Amherst Endowment to fund future projects
+Each year Women for UMass Amherst makes awards to campus projects and programs vetted by the WFUM Steering Committee with input by donors, to the Women for UMass Amherst Fund.
+In the fall of 2015, the seven campus projects below were chosen to receive a portion of the $35,000 available.
+An additional $2,300 was contributed to the Women for UMass Amherst Endowment to fund future projects

 Empowering UMass Students and the Chicopee Community with Permaculture Gardens received $3,500 to support UMass’s involvement in the Stefanik Elementary School Permaculture Garden Project in Chicopee, MA.
 In the fall of 2014 a new local food initiative called ChicopeeFRESH was launched in Chicopee public schools to teach students about why local food is important and to serve them healthful and appetizing “home cooked” meals that increase their capacity to learn and be successful inside and outside of the classroom.
 To allow students to create a personal connection with their food, a small school garden was created at the Stefanik Elementary School in June 2015.
 Chicopee Food Services and UMass Permaculture students are partnering to expand this garden program for the upcoming school year.